Join me on a day tour of one of the remotest areas of Iceland - the scenic Strandir.

 Just in case you were wondering why some of the flotsam has been so beautifully stacked ;) I saw this one above at Kaldrananes by Drangsnes.

 The area of Strandir is hauntingly beautiful and draws you back for a visit.
-Beware of the Strandir fog though, which is believed to be conjured up by sorcerers.
-Here many of our trolls-, elf- and ghost-stories have originated.
+Beware of the Strandir fog, though, which is believed to be conjured up by sorcerers.
+Here, many of our troll-stories, elf-stories, and ghost-stories have originated.

-On the map, you will see the distance from Hotel Laugarhóll, where I was staying for the night, to Krossneslaug swimming pool, which was as far as I drove in Strandir on that day.
+On the map, you will see the distance from Hotel Laugarhóll, where I was staying for the night, to Krossneslaug swimming pool, which was the farthest I drove in Strandir that day.
 The distance is around 81 km one way.

 Drangsnes at Strandir in the Westfjords Region of Iceland, the Troll and the Hot Tubs